brunokim/causal-tree/README.md

 Implementation of a causal tree replicated data type (RDT) in Go.

+## Requirements

+We use Go 1.18 for its fuzzing capabilities.

 ## Repository structure

 - `crdt/`: replicated data type implementation